 - Avoid animal bites

-- Use condoms to prevent sexually transmitted infections, such as chlamydia, gonorrhoea, human papillomavirus, herpes, syphilis, hepatitis B and AIDS.
+- Use condoms to prevent sexually transmitted infections, such as chlamydia, gonorrhoea, syphilis, hepatitis B and AIDS.

 Sources & Citations

-- Finder, Travel Vaccinations – Can I claim travel vaccinations on my private health insurance?
-Available at: https://www.finder.com.au/travel-vaccinations [accessed 10 May 2018]
+- Finder, Travel Vaccinations – What is a travel vaccine and can you claim it on health insurance?
+Available at: https://www.finder.com.au/travel-vaccinations [Accessed 26 March 2020].

 - International Association for Medical Assistance to Travellers.
 Country Health Advice – China.
 Food & Water Safety: Overview.
-Available at: https://www.iamat.org/country/china/risk/food-water-safety-overview [accessed 10 May 2018]
+Available at: https://www.iamat.org/country/china/risk/food-water-safety-overview [Accessed 26 March 2020].